wbrush/8th_light_test/README.md

 go get -u github.com/sirupsen/logrus

 ## Process
 This would spell out the deployment steps once developed and tested.
+I would expect this to be a stand alone microservice.
+I considered serverless but I don't think it would be good to implement it using serverless, especially considering questions 2 & 3.

 ## Running locally
 To run this locally, you would need to have the go compiler installed.
 I can add the windows executable to the repo if needed.
 To run locally: